TimeTap23/kolekt/docs/setup/SECURITY_HARDENING_GUIDE.md

-# Security Hardening Guide for ThreadStorm
+# Security Hardening Guide for Kolekt

 ## 🔒 **Enterprise-Grade Security Implementation**

-This guide covers the comprehensive security hardening implemented in ThreadStorm to meet enterprise standards and Meta platform requirements.
+This guide covers the comprehensive security hardening implemented in Kolekt to meet enterprise standards and Meta platform requirements.

 ## 🛡️ **1.
 Token Security & Encryption**